It isn’t just the $5 cups of coffee. Or the $50 a month for the gym.

 • Pay off “good” debt on the normal schedule while investing for the future.
 Apply everything you were paying toward “bad” debt to investing in a financial goal.

-If you are looking for a way to help get a handle on your high-interest debt, one option is to look into personal loans with SoFi.
-You can consolidate your credit card and other debt into one unsecured personal loan with one payment.
-SoFi offers low rates and no fees.
+If you are looking for a way to help get a handle on your high-interest debt, one option is to look into an unsecured personal loan with SoFi.
+This option could allow you to consolidate your credit card and other debt into one unsecured personal loan with one fixed monthly payment.

 SoFi Loan Products